Is Google Analytics HIPAA Compliant in 2026? Enforcement Record & Risk Assessment

 When You DON'T Need to Remove Google Analytics

-Four scenarios where GA4 presents minimal HIPAA risk, though consent management and ongoing monitoring remain necessary:
+Safe-harbor scenarios exist where GA4 presents minimal HIPAA risk, though consent management and ongoing monitoring remain necessary.
+Analysis of settlement discovery documents reveals page archetypes that withstood scrutiny:

 How to Make Google Analytics HIPAA Compliant — Honest Answer